 How do I know if my fur will work?

 For thicker hide like mink, muskrat, wolf, beaver you can test the fur.
-If you peel back a bit of lining on your garment to expose the hide, try and poke your finger through the hide (preferrably not on a seam–though some fur is made up of nothing but seams).
+If you peel back a bit of lining on your garment to expose the hide, try and poke your finger through the hide (preferably not on a seam–though some fur is made up of nothing but seams).
 If it takes a lot of effort to tear, or if the hide simply doesn’t tear, your fur is probably going to do well in the sewing process.
 If the fur tears easily or acts like paper once there is a little hole (as long as it isn’t along a seam) then it is pretty dried out.